VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Proposed Methodology: The VeriX-Anon Framework

 VeriX-Anon operates in four sequential phases.
 The client first prepares the dataset by injecting cryptographically tracked traps (Phase~1).
 The cloud then performs authenticated Target-Driven anonymization and returns the result with a Merkle root hash (Phase~2).
 The client independently computes an XAI fingerprint on its local data before outsourcing (Phase~3).
 Finally, the client runs a four-layer verification engine that cross-checks the cloud's output against all three verification mechanisms (Phase~4).
 Figure~\ref{fig:architecture} illustrates the end-to-end architecture.

 We use the term \emph{mathematically verifiable} to describe a system in which every verification layer has a quantifiable guarantee: Layer~1 provides deterministic correctness (any structural tampering is detected with probability~1 under the collision-resistance assumption of SHA-256), Layer~2 provides probabilistic completeness (sentinel evasion probability is bounded by Equation~\ref{eq:sentinel_evasion} and twin consistency is deterministic), and Layer~3 provides empirically calibrated utility verification (violation detection above the threshold $\varepsilon$ with sensitivity governed by the OR-rule in Equation~\ref{eq:or_rule}).
 Each layer's detection properties are formally characterised, even where the underlying mechanism is probabilistic or empirical rather than deterministic.
+We are explicit about the kind of guarantee each layer offers.
+Only Layer~1 is cryptographic: it detects any structural change with probability~1 under SHA-256 collision resistance.
+Layer~2 is a probabilistic guarantee with an evasion bound (Equation~\ref{eq:sentinel_evasion}), and Layer~3 is an empirical, calibrated test, not a proof.
+When we call the framework mathematically verifiable, we mean each layer carries a quantifiable detection property, not that every layer provides a cryptographic proof.